Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 2

-Overall, food coloring is safe for dogs, both in food and topically.
-Many dog foods contain both FDA-approved artificial and natural color additives, and the limited research in this area presumes them to be safe for human and pet consumption.
+Overall, food coloring is safe for dogs in food and topically.
+Many dog foods contain both FDA-approved artificial and natural color additives, and the limited research in this area presumes they are safe for human and pet consumption.
 Ultimately, the choice to use food coloring for your dogs is yours.

 Related Articles